ncoghlan/misc/notes/python3/questions_and_answers.rst

 the Python Package Index (including even a backport of the new asynchronous IO infrastructure).

+There are also various language level changes that are backwards compatible with Python 2.7, and the `Tauthon project`_ was started specifically to create a hybrid runtime implementation that expanded the "common subset" of Python 2 & 3 to include those additional features.

-I think the other aspect that is often missed in these discussions is that the adoption cycles for new versions of the core Python runtime have *always* been measured in years due to the impact of stable platforms like Red Hat Enterprise Linux.
+However, I think a key point that is often missed in these discussions is that the adoption cycles for new versions of the core Python runtime have *always* been measured in years due to the impact of stable platforms like Red Hat Enterprise Linux.